pytroll/fcidecomp/README.md

 - Windows 10 64-bit
 - Windows 10 32-bit

-Installation procedures are in described in the INSTALL.rst file.
+Installation procedures are described in the INSTALL file.

 ## Testing the FCIDECOMP software